emilkovacev/emilkovacev.github.io/_posts/2022-01-23-A-Little-History-of-the-World.md

 of ancient civilizations.
-Nor could I recount important periods, people, general developments, etc. While I could point many fingers to many people, including myself (I acknowledge I played a large part in my ignorance), I find this first and foremost to be a failure in American education.
+Nor could I recount important periods, people, general developments, etc. While I could point many fingers to many people, including myself (I acknowledge I played a large part in my ignorance), I find this first and foremost to be a failure of American education.
 Middle school and high school rarely ever focused on developing the foundation for history necessary to properly analyze contemporary historical events.
-Teachers focused on building analytical skills for passages and piecing together certain points of view – all important skills for a historian, but less meaningful without proper context.
+Teachers focused on building analytical skills for passages and piecing together certain points of view - all important skills for a historian, but less meaningful without proper context.
 I have plenty of additional thoughts on the subject of education, but I will have to save them for another time.
 Needless to say, I was unsatisfied with my